mlua-rs/rlua/README.md

 There are currently a few notable missing pieces of this API:

-  * Complete panic / abort safety for scripts.
-This is a near term goal, but currently there are ways to cause panics / aborts with lua scripts which are not considered a bug.
+  * Complete panic / abort safety.
+This is a near term goal, but currently there are ways to cause panics / aborts with the API and with lua scripts.
   * Security limits on Lua code such as total instruction limits and control over which potentially dangerous libraries (e.g. io) are available to scripts.